Digital Signal Governance Research

 Founder Research & Scholarly Identity

 Digital Signal Governance forms part of an independent research programme developed by Shikhar Jha.
-A canonical public record is maintained to consolidate authorship, publications, scholarly identifiers, public intellectual property records, and citation guidance associated with this body of work.
+A canonical institutional record is maintained covering selected, independently authored founder research and scholarly identities across Michvi LLP's founders, consolidating authorship, publications, scholarly identifiers, public intellectual property records, and citation guidance for each researcher's work.

 The founder research page distinguishes authorship, ownership, institutional publication, and citation relationships across publicly released research outputs.